adobe/aepsdk-edgeidentity-android/Documentation/api-reference.md

 This API retrieves the Experience Cloud ID (ECID) that was generated when the app was initially launched.
 This ID is preserved between app upgrades, is saved and restored during the standard application backup process, and is removed at uninstall.

-> The ECID value is returned via the [AdobeCallback](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/mobile-core-api-reference#public-classes).
-When [AdobeCallbackWithError](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/mobile-core-api-reference#public-classes) is provided to this API, the timeout value is 500ms.
-If the operation times out or an unexpected error occurs, the `fail` method is called with the appropriate [AdobeError](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/mobile-core-api-reference#public-classes).
+> The ECID value is returned via the `AdobeCallback`.
+When `AdobeCallbackWithError` is provided to this API, the timeout value is 500ms.
+If the operation times out or an unexpected error occurs, the `fail` method is called with the appropriate `AdobeError`.

 #### Java